quicwg/base-drafts/draft-ietf-quic-transport.md

 the length of the Payload field.
 The remainder of the UDP packet MAY contain another QUIC packet.

-The sender MUST NOT assemble QUIC packets belonging to different QUIC connections into a single UDP packet.
+The sender MUST NOT combine QUIC packets belonging to different QUIC connections into a single UDP packet.

+The QUIC packet that is being conveyed in the remainder of a compound UDP packet is a complete QUIC packet.
+No fields in the packet header are omitted.
-The receiver of a compound UDP packet MUST individually process each of the QUIC packets being conveyed, as if they were received as separate UDP packets.
+The receiver of a compound UDP packet MUST individually process each of the QUIC packets being conveyed and separately acknowledge them, as if they were received as distinct UDP packets.

 ## Connection ID {#connection-id}